Zaechus/kingslayer/README.md

     }
 }
 ```
 This method allows you to manage other forms of input and output such as within a website.
+The JSON content for the world can also be passed as a raw string with `Cli::from_json_str`.

 ### Dependencies
 * Rustc and Cargo >= 1.37.0